dat-labs/dat-api-sdk/docs/ConnectionRunLogsApi.md

 # **add_connection_run_log_connection_run_logs_post**
-> ConnectionRunLogResponse add_connection_run_log_connection_run_logs_post(connection_id, run_id, workspace_id, dat_message)
+> ConnectionRunLogResponse add_connection_run_log_connection_run_logs_post(connection_id, run_id, dat_message)

 Add Connection Run Log

 Endpoint for adding a connection run log.
-Args:     connection_id (str): The ID of the connection for which the log is being added.     workspace_id (str): The ID of the workspace for scoping the connection.     dat_message (DatMessage): The DatMessage object containing the log information.     run_id (str): The ID of the run for which the log is being added.
+Args:     connection_id (str): The ID of the connection for which the log is being added.     dat_message (DatMessage): The DatMessage object containing the log information.     run_id (str): The ID of the run for which the log is being added.
 Returns:     ConnectionRunLogResponse: The response containing the added connection run log.

 ### Example